-IN THE PRESS – THE TIMES – our trainer is model for fitness over fortyPosted Wed 16 Mar 2016
+THE TIMES – our trainer, Darren, is model for fitness over fortyPosted Wed 16 Mar 2016

 Fitness Runs in the Family is passionate about finding and providing fitness and nutritional advice and solutions to real working families – for people who have moved into the stage of life where children, family and responsibility take over and it is all too easy to see our metabolism and lean tissue percentage start to diminish as we enter ‘mid-life’.